wbthomason/pdf-scribe.nvim/README.md

 ## Usage

-`pdf-scribe` is **(a)** a (mostly) Neovim-agnostic LuaJIT library for extracting information (title, author, keywords, external links) and (highlight, pop-up) annotations from PDFs, and **(b)** a Neovim plugin serving as an example use of the library/a hopefully good out-of-the-box experience for general users.
+`pdf-scribe` is **(a)** a (mostly) Neovim-agnostic LuaJIT library for extracting information (title, author, keywords, external links) and (highlight, underline, and pop-up) annotations from PDFs, and **(b)** a Neovim plugin serving as an example use of the library/a hopefully good out-of-the-box experience for general users.

 For **(a)**, the best documentation is [the code](lua/pdfscribe.lua).
 The short version is that the module `pdfscribe` provides a function `load_pdf(pdf_file_path)` which returns a `PDF` object for a